magepages/mpdocs/docs/one-step-checkout-m2/user-guide.rst

 How to use
 -----------

 After adding the right products in the cart, the customer will be navigated to the checkout page.
 The checkout page will be shown with all six steps as the image below.

 .. image:: https://i.imgur.com/L3DL0Ur.png

-A one-step checkout will be totally done on one page only by completing information and selecting options Log In / Sign Up
+A one-step checkout will be totally done on one page only by completing information and selecting options.

+Log In / Sign Up
 ^^^^^^^^^^^^^^^^^^